Gankra/cargo-mommy/book/src/contributing/concepts.md

 If a variable's env-var isn't set, it will use its defaults as the pool. ("role" has no default value in responses.json because it has special logic to default to the [True Role](../customize/true-roles.md) when no custom roles are set.)

-If a variable's env-var *is* set, mommy will parse it as a ISO Standard Pronouns List, which is to say a slash-delimited list like "she/he/they", "girl/boy", or "daddy", and use those values as the pool.
+If a variable's env-var *is* set, mommy will parse it as [ISO Standard Pronoun Syntax](../customize/roles-and-pronouns.md), which is to say a slash-delimited list like "she/he/they", "girl/boy", or "daddy", and use those values as the pool.

 Each time mommy encounters a variable that needs to be substituted in a message, it will randomly select a new value from the pool.